Sending a Spacecraft to Interstellar Comet 2I/Borisov

 \subsection{Direct Transfer $\Delta V$ Contours}

 Figure \ref{fig:cont} shows the $\Delta V$ contours for a direct transfer from Earth to 2I/Borisov with respect to flight durations up to 27 years (10,000 days) and launch dates from 2015 to 2050.
-The annual fluctuating repeating patterns in the direction of the launch date indicate the $\Delta V$ variation with respect to the Earth's position to the interstellar object.
-It can be seen that for flight durations of more than 20 years, the total $\Delta V$ can be kept below 100 \si{km.s^{-1}}, even for launch dates in 2050.
-However, these $\Delta V$ values are still too high to achieve for existing chemical propulsion.
-In the following section, we will present one minimal $\Delta V$ trajectory to 2I/Borisov, which would be feasible with existing chemical propulsion.
+The annual fluctuating repeating patterns in the direction of the launch date indicate the $\Delta V$ variation with respect to the Earth's position to the interstellar object. \hlreviewthree{Note that the $\Delta V$ in figure \ref{fig:cont} corresponds to hyperbolic excess speed at Earth (often designated $V_{\infty}$)}.It can be seen that for flight durations of more than 20 years, the total $\Delta V$ can be kept below 100 \si{km.s^{-1}}, even for launch dates in 2050.
+However, these $\Delta V$ values are still too high to achieve for existing chemical propulsion. \hlreviewtwo{If we filter figure \ref{fig:cont} and remove all trajectories with a $C_{3}$ $>$ 200 $\si{km^{2}s^{-2}}$ we get figure \ref{fig:cont_detail}.
+In this figure, the launch dates range from 2015 January to 2019 January, thus there are no direct trajectories which satisfy this $C_{3}$ requirement beyond 2019.} In the following section, we will present one minimal $\Delta V$ trajectory to 2I/Borisov, which would be feasible with existing chemical propulsion.